kunalshah017/LogOn/README.md

 # LogOn
 My First fully functional authentication and authorization project.
-Built completely on MERN stack with Tailwind CSS
+Built completely on MERN stack with Tailwind CSS, This is a developer-use project and has not been deployed anywhere, please run the project by following the below steps.

 ## How to run

 ### Prerequisites
 1. Your MongoDB URI, you can get it by creating a MongoDB Atlas Database from here [MongoDB](https://account.mongodb.com/account/login)
-2. JWT Secret Key, you can generate it from here [JWT](https://www.grc.com/passwords.htm) use 64 Random Hexadecimal Characters
+2. JWT Secret Key, you can generate it from here [JWT](https://www.grc.com/passwords.htm) using 64 Random Hexadecimal Characters

 ### Steps
 1. Clone the repository